wrapl/minilang/docs/language.rst

 #. :mini:`def Name := Expression` binds :mini:`Name` to the result of evaluating :mini:`Expression`.
 Unlike a :mini:`let`-declaration, :mini:`Expression` is evaluated once only when the code is first loaded.
 Consequently, :mini:`Expression` can only contain references to identifiers that are visible at load time (e.g. global identifiers or other :mini:`def`-declarations).

-Declarations in *Minilang* are visible in nested blocks (including nested functions), unless they are shadowed by another declaration.
+Declarations are visible in nested blocks (including nested functions), unless they are shadowed by another declaration.

 .. code-block:: mini